pryv/lib-javascript-blockchain/README.md

 Special attention is required for

+- **integrity**: Obviously integrity is not taken for computation...
 - **tags**: if `[]` (empty array) is ignored from the representation.
 - **trashed**: if `false` is ignored from the representation.
 - **streamId**: if exists is replaced by `streamIds` whith the value `[streamId]`